HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

 3.)
 KEEP IT SHORT

-I’ve been to lots of children’s birthday parties and they all seem to start at different times.
+I’ve been to lots of kid’s birthday parties and they all seem to start at different times.
 I’ve seen some that start as late as 5:00pm and some as early as 11:00am.

 A child’s birthday party seems to be best kept at 3-4 hours.
 Most kids start to get tired after that and then it’s just not fun for anyone anymore.
-If you are trying to avoid serving a main meal, then 1:00pm – 5:00pm is the perfect window.
+If you’re trying to avoid serving a main meal, then 1:00pm – 5:00pm is the perfect window.

 Bottom line, pick a time that works for YOU and your kids.
 You know them best!